Grilled Pizza with Crispy Mushrooms and Shallots

 No-fuss pizzas are minutes away when you use crispy tortillas as a base.
 Sure saves a lot of time not making your own dough (not to mention calories).

-- 8 oz fresh shiitake mushroom, stems removed, caps wiped clean with a damp towel, quartered
+fresh shiitake mushroom8 oz, stems removed, caps wiped clean with a damp towel, quartered

 olive oil1 Tbsp

 table salt¼ tsp

 dried oregano1 tsp